ankowals/saf/README.md

 Dir traget/ will be used to store results of test execution like for example test report.

 File pom.xml contains project properties and dependencies.
+It shall not be changed by the end users.
+File setting.xml contains end user project environment properties.
+This file can be moved outside project dir but in such case a full path to it shall be provided when calling mvn command
+File project.config contains project test configuration

 --------------------------------